dongzhuoer/installr/readme.md

 - https://github.com/tidyverse/tidyeval/blob/master/DESCRIPTION

 # compiled by Zhuoer Dong

-- rstudio/bookdown, I extract `setup` chunk of `index.Rmd` and search `@R-` for all cited R packages.
+- [rstudio/bookdown](rstudio/bookdown/DESCRIPTION) from [here]() I extract `setup` chunk of `index.Rmd` and search `@R-` for all cited R packages.
 So there may be some redundency, but anyway I just want that the book can be built, the exact dependency should be specified by the author.
-- rstudio/blogdown, I mainly search `@R-` for all cited R packages and search `::` for all mentioned packages.
+- [rstudio/blogdown](rstudio/blogdown/DESCRIPTION), I mainly search `@R-` for all cited R packages and search `::` for all mentioned packages.
 So there may be some redundency, but anyway I just want that the book can be built, the exact dependency should be specified by the author.
-- rstudio/rmakrdown-book, Mainly copied from `knitr::write_bib()` in `20-references.Rmd`, plus my personal experience.
+- [rstudio/rmakrdown-book](rstudio/rmakrdown-book/DESCRIPTION), Mainly copied from `knitr::write_bib()` in `20-references.Rmd`, plus my personal experience.
 So there may be some redundency, but anyway I just want that the book can be built, the exact dependency should be specified by the author.
-- yihui/r-ninja, Actually, even if you don't install this package, yihui has written some code in `index.Rmd` to automatically install dependencies.
+- [yihui/r-ninja](yihui/r-ninja/DESCRIPTION), Actually, even if you don't install this package, yihui has written some code in `index.Rmd` to automatically install dependencies.
 Later I find that **formatR** needs to manually install.

 -----------------------